Contents of Article

 Furthermore, as well as being a useful marker for measuring performance and training progress, the RSI tests are also commonly used to measure neuromuscular fatigue during competition periods in team sports (10, 11).

-Why is the Reactive Strength Index important for sport?
+Why is the reactive strength index important for sports?

 There are three common methods to calculate the performance of the RSI test.
 These are: